gvalderramos/gvConnectionEditor/README.md

-# gvConnectionEditor
+# gvConnectionEditor [WIP]
-Tool for connect attributes in Maya.
+Tool to connect attributes in Maya.

+Contains a tool to connect in both directions, an attribute search field and a button to break the connections